Conditions for entering the Schengen Area

 The list of residence permits issued by Schengen states that allow visa-free entry will also be published in the Border Control (VISA) tab.

 The procedure and conditions for issuing Short Stay visas in the Schengen Area are set out in the Visa Code.
-This means that all Schengen states apply the same rules when examining a application.
-However, a may not choose the Schengen state that will examine their visa application.
-They must apply to the Schengen state to which they wish to go (sole destination or principal destination).
+This means that all Schengen states apply the same rules when examining a visa application.

 The foreigner applying for a visa must prove that they meet the conditions for entering the Schengen Area.
 They must therefore present a series of documents relating to the purpose of their trip, their accommodation, and the financial and medical coverage for their trip.
 They must also provide guarantees of return to their country of residence at the end of their stay.